 Reverse Repurchase Agreement Risk.
 A reverse repurchase agreement is the sale by a Fund of a debt obligation to a party for a specified price, with the simultaneous agreement by a Fund to repurchase that debt obligation from that party on a future date at a higher price.
 Similar to borrowing, reverse repurchase agreements provide a Fund with cash for investment purposes, which creates leverage and subjects a Fund to the risks of leverage, including increased volatility.
 Reverse repurchase agreements also involve the risk that the other party may fail to return the securities in a timely manner or at all.
 A Fund could lose money if it is unable to recover the securities and the value of collateral held by a Fund, including the value of the investments made with cash collateral, is less than the value of securities.
-Reverse repurchase agreements also create Fund expenses and require that a Fund have sufficient cash available to purchase the debt obligation that is the subject of the reverse repurchase agreement could decline significantly below the price at which a Fund is obligated to repurchase the security.
+Reverse repurchase agreements also create Fund expenses and require that a Fund have sufficient cash available to purchase the debt obligations when required.
+Reverse repurchase agreements also involve the risk that the market value of the debt obligation that is the subject of the reverse repurchase agreement could decline significantly below the price at which a Fund is obligated to repurchase the security.
 In the event the buyer of securities under a reverse repurchase agreement files for bankruptcy or becomes insolvent, a Fund's use of the proceeds from the sale of the securities may be restricted pending a determination by the other party, or its trustee or receiver, whether to enforce a Fund's obligations to repurchase the securities.
 Reverse repurchase agreements also may be viewed as borrowings made by the Fund and are a form of leverage which also may increase the volatility of a Fund.